ThomasG51/PokeAPIService/README.md

 https://github.com/ThomasG51/PokeAPIService
 ```

-## Network Requests
+## How to use ?

-Each model above is an API resource that can fetch data directly from itself using the following functions
+A core strength of this package is its ability to seamlessly fetch data directly from each model.
+Each Pokemon, Pokedex, Generation or other can initiate a request to PokeAPI and populate its properties using the following functions:

-##### Fetch one object by ID or name
+#### Fetch one object by ID or name
 ```swift
 // Fetch by id